rat-genome-database/clinvar-pipeline/README.md

    and is constructing the final clinical significance value by merging it with the value in the database, f.e.
      'pathogenic|likely pathogenic|likely benign|benign'

+3. variant notes

+    since variant notes are stored in VARCHAR2(4000) column in the database, they are truncated to 4000 characters

 ANNOTATIONS